JessicaRushie/7DTD-A18-No-Starter-Quests/Jessica's No Starter Quests/ReadMe.txt

 _______________________________________________________________________________________________________________
-You are free to use this MOD any way you like, howwever i would like credit if it's used in a MOD Pask and such as it took me quite a long time to make.
+You are free to use this MOD any way you like, howwever i would like credit if it's used in a MOD Pack and such as it took me quite a long time to make.
 _______________________________________________________________________________________________________________
 Hope you enjoy.
 Jessica Rushie